sampsyo/cs6120/content/blog/2019-10-18-double-checked-locking/index.md

 ### Double-checked locking is broken

-What we want is like following:
+What we want is like the following:

-1. check if the object is initialized without lock.
+1. Check if the object is initialized without locking.
 If it is, then return the object immediately.
-2. acquire the lock and check again if the object is initialized.
+2. Acquire the lock and check again if the object is initialized.
-If another thread have grabbed lock before, the current thread can see the object is created, and return the object.
+If another thread has grabbed the lock before, the current thread can see the object is created, and return the object.
-3. otherwise, the current thread will create the object and return.
+3. Otherwise, the current thread will create the object and return.

 With the guideline above, we will get a code like following: